saloonphp/rate-limit-plugin/.github/README.md

 > This plugin is still a work-in-progress.
 Please use with caution.

 Handling rate limits can be hard.
 This first-party plugin provides you with the tools you need to prevent rate-limits and handle what happens if a rate-limit is exceeded.
-This plugin allows you to define limits on your connector/request and a specific rate limiter stores.
+This plugin allows you to define limits on your connector/request.

 ### Available Stores